PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :raises MemoryError: internal memory error

-This method returns the list of the values returned by the query with each tuple returned as a dictionary with the field names used as the dictionary index.
+This method returns the list of the values returned by the query with each row returned as a dictionary with the field names used as the dictionary index.

 Note that since PyGreSQL 5.0 this will return the values of array type